notKamui/Keval/README.md

 Keval will use the built-in operators, function and constants if you choose not to define any new resource ; but if you choose to do so, you need to include them manually.
 You may also choose to use Keval as an extension function.

-You can use it in four ways:
+You can use it in several ways:

 ```Kotlin